 Proof.
 The while condition checks if T is a maximal M-alternating tree in G. If the tree can be extended with a single unmatched vertex y (and edge), the desired M-augmenting path can be returned.
 If not, we can grow the tree.
-The only thing to observe in the second step is that z is not already in the tree, since all vertices of T (except u which is not M-covered) are already matched by another vertex of the tree (not being y).
+The only thing to observe in the second step is that z is not already in the tree, since all vertices of T (except u which is not M-covered) are already matched by another vertex of the tree, but z is matched y which is not in the tree.
 The algorithm terminates because T grows in each iteration and G is finite. \Box